jnozzi/cocoadev.com/markdown/NSArchiverTrouble.md

 Hello.
-I'm having trouble trying to get my General/NSDocument-based app to save / load with General/NSArchiver.
+I'm having trouble trying to get my NSDocument-based app to save / load with NSArchiver.
 Sorry to post oodles of source, but here's what I have (I'll try to comment it along the way):

-/* all of the below methods are in General/MyDocument */
+/* all of the below methods are in MyDocument */

 // this method works fine... i end up with a file that contains all my data

-- (General/NSData *)dataRepresentationOfType:(General/NSString *)type
+- (NSData *)dataRepresentationOfType:(NSString *)type
 {
-    if ([type isEqualToString:General/TWDocumentType]) {
+    if ([type isEqualToString:TWDocumentType]) {

-        General/NSMutableData *data = General/[NSMutableData data];
+        NSMutableData *data = [NSMutableData data];
-        General/NSKeyedArchiver *archiver = General/[[NSKeyedArchiver alloc] initForWritingWithMutableData:data];
+        NSKeyedArchiver *archiver = [[NSKeyedArchiver alloc] initForWritingWithMutableData:data];

         [archiver setOutputFormat:NSPropertyListXMLFormat_v1_0];

-        [archiver encodeObject:[self database] forKey:General/TWDatabaseKey];
+        [archiver encodeObject:[self database] forKey:TWDatabaseKey];

         [archiver finishEncoding];
         [archiver release];